 The Organization's Board of Directors has interpreted the California version of the Uniform Prudent Management of Institutional Funds Act ("UPMIFA") as requiring the preservation of the fair value of the original gift as of the gift date of the donor restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Organization classifies as net assets with donor restrictions - perpetual endowment (a) the original value of gifts donated to the endowment, (b) the original value of subsequent gifts to the endowment, collectively the "principal", and (c) accumulations to the endowment at the time the accumulation is added to the fund.
+As a result of this interpretation, the Organization classifies as net assets with donor restrictions - perpetual endowment (a) the original value of gifts donated to the endowment, (b) the original value of subsequent gifts to the endowment, collectively the "principal", and (c) accumulations to the endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.